jgwill/Flowise/book/_/ledgers/QuadrantityReflectionAgentflowV1.ledger.md

 - Added `filePath` input so flows can specify where the reflection ledger is saved.
 - The node also returns a `ledger` object in its output, enabling direct chaining to `LedgerEntry` or other nodes.

+## Update 2025-06-17

+- Introduced a `delimiter` input to control how reflections are joined into the summary.
+- The ledger now contains `agents`, `narrative`, `reflections`, and `filePath` fields so it aligns with the `LedgerEntry` node.